 The highlight of the Rothenberg Christmas market is the appearance of the figure of the “Rothenburger Reiterle” at the festive opening ceremony.
-Legend has it the “Reiterle” was a figure believed to be an envoy from another world that floated through the ether with the souls of the deceased at winter time.
-Many years ago town folk would shudder at the sight of this wild creature, but now, both adults and children alike look forward to see him.
+Legend has it the “Reiterle” was a figure believed to be an envoy from another world that floated through the ether with the souls of the deceased at wintertime.
+Many years ago, town folk would shudder at the sight of this wild creature, but now, both adults and children alike look forward to seeing him.
 The otherworldly character has long since been transformed into a friendly carrier of good news.

 The medieval lanes of the city are transformed into a magical winter wonderland during December, welcoming thousands of visitors to their various Christmas markets situated in and outside of the city.
-The Christmas market situated in the centre on Cathedral Square / Münsterplatz is renown for its cosy atmosphere in a beautiful setting.
+The Christmas market situated in the centre of Cathedral Square / Münsterplatz is renowned for its cosy atmosphere in a beautiful setting.

 Leipzig’s Christmas market is the second oldest Christmas market in Germany, with roots dating back to 1458.
 Known locally as Weihnachts Markt, the market is thought to be one of the most beautiful in all of Germany.